retooth2/xenharmlib/doc/prim_intro.rst

          400.1127908225046

-From these "smallest" units other harmonic primitives can be build, which we call *second-order* harmonic primitives:
+From these "smallest" units other harmonic primitives can be built, which we call *second-order* harmonic primitives:

 * A structure of 2 frequency representations is called an **interval**
-* An sorted list of unique frequency representations is called a **scale**
+* A sorted list of unique frequency representations is called a **scale**
-* A succession of multiple frequency representions is called a **sequence**
+* A succession of multiple frequency representations is called a **sequence**

 On top of these we have what we call *third-order* harmonic primitives: